MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/install-powershell.md

 3. Complete the wizard, which installs the AADRM PowerShell module.

 ## Next steps
-Start a Windows PowerShell session and confirm the version of the installed module.
+In a Windows PowerShell session, confirm the version of the installed module.
 This check is particularly important if you upgraded from an older version:

 ```
 (Get-Module AADRM –ListAvailable).Version